- CRM/SFA/MA

 | 3.
 Data Volume | When migrating large volumes of data, the time and resources required for the migration can become a challenge.
 If there are constraints on data transfer speeds or network bandwidth, the migration process may take longer. |

 | 4.
 System Compatibility Issues | If existing data is incompatible with the destination system, data migration may be difficult.
-It is necessary to verify whether the destination system supports the required data formats and functions. |
+It is necessary to verify whether the destination system supports the required data formats and features. |

 | 5.
 User Involvement and Training | Data migration is part of the system implementation process and may require user involvement.
 If users do not understand how to operate the new system or the rules for data entry, it may impact the accuracy and integrity of the data migration. |